cyborginc/cyborg-vector-search-docs/cpp/cpp-api.md

 - Throws if vector dimensions are incompatible with the index configuration.
 - Throws if index was not created or loaded yet.
+- Throws if there is a mismatch between the number of vectors and ids

 **Example Usage**: